 This reflects the symbiotic relationship between mathematics, programming, and the design of programming languages — any attempt to sever this connection will diminish each component.

-To achieve these research goals we use ideas from the following disciplines:
+To achieve our research goals we use ideas from the following disciplines:

 How does one understand structure abstractly?
+How can one build theories that systematically build complex systems by composing descriptions of simpler ones?
 One uses category theory—that's how!
 Ideas such as monads and initial algebra semantics attest to the deep contribution that category theory has made to computation.

 MSP101 is an ongoing series of informal talks by visiting academics or members of the MSP group.
 The talks are usually Thursday 3pm in room LT1310 in Livingstone Tower.
 They are announced on the msp-interest mailing-list.
 The list of talks is also available as a RSS feed and as a calendar file.
 Due to COVID-19, the MSP 101 seminar is now held online.
 The Zoom link can be found on the msp-interest mailing list and the SPLS Zulipchat.